patrickberggold/PedSimAutomation/DynamoScriptExplanation/ScriptExplanation.md

 Notes to keep in mind:

 - The first three cannot be used when creating multilevel geometries, as the staircase creation code did not take their dimensions into account; some staircases may be out of bounds, leading to null exceptions.
 - Geometries 4 and 5 are multilevel versions of geometries 1 and 2, respectively.
-Moreover, additional features have been added to the multilevel geometries (geometries 4, 5, and 6), as they were implemented to generate a dataset that is similar to the TUM Gebaeude 3 model.
+Moreover, additional features have been added to all multilevel geometries (geometries 4, 5, and 6), as they were implemented to generate a dataset that is similar to the TUM Gebaeude 3 model.
 These features include:
-  - Randomly generated walls between rooms, allowing for a randomly varying room size
+  - Randomly generated walls between rooms, allowing for a randomly varying room size.
+The layout is then exported as .txt file containing a binary list, where each $1$ denotes to a created wall, and each $0$ denotes to a skipped wall.
+This .txt file is generated for each level in the geometry, and can be used to later recreate the layout if needed.
+  - A dictionary named _room_dict_, where all rooms are set as agent sources.
+This dictionary is a dictionary of dictionaries, where each level's sources are contained in a sub-dictionary named _Level{num}_, where {num} is the level's number, e.g., _Level_1_ is the first level's sub-dictionary.
   - Three types of staircases, resembling the staircases found in the TUM building (refer to the script)
   - Separation walls (instead of bottlenecks), which are more representative of the TUM building.
 Activation (or deactivation) of the walls can be done using the input parameter _Include Bottleneck_.

 ### Export to IFC

 This group contains a script that can be used to export the Revit geometry as an .ifc file.
-Before using the script, make sure the _ExportDirectoryPath_ is a path on your machine.
+Before using the script, make sure the _ExportDirectoryPath_ variable is set to a valid path on your machine.

 It should be noted that this script does not work as intended.
 While the geometry is generated, $n-1$ additional levels - where $n$ is the original number of levels - are generated.
 The additional levels contain only the floor geometry separating each original level.

-### Dimensions of TUM Gebaeude 3
+# Dimensions of TUM Gebaeude 3

 This building has an L-shaped layout and overlooks two streets: Gabelsbergerstr. and Luisenstr.
 The dimensions of the building are as follows (in meters):